banesullivan/scooby/README.md

 Reports are rendered as html-tables in Jupyter notebooks as shown in the screenshot above, and otherwise as plain text lists.
-If you do not output the report object either at the end of a notebook cell or it is generated somewhere in a vanilla Python script, you may have to print the report object:
+If you do not output the `Report` object either at the end of a notebook cell or it is generated somewhere in a vanilla Python script, you may have to print the `Report`
-`print(scooby.Report())`, but note that this will only output the plain text representation of the script.
+object: `print(scooby.Report())`, but note that this will only output the plain text representation of the script.

 ```py
 >>> import scooby